The global economic system seems at the cusp of change

-The global economic system seems at the cusp of change4 min read .
-07:24 PM IST
+The global economic system seems at the cusp of change1 min read .
+Updated: 09 Nov 2020, 11:51 AM IST

-Political shifts in the United States and Chile could catalyse a move towards a more inclusive economic policy

 We know that the covid-19 pandemic has been a game-changer.
 But, what if some things were already changing and we missed the signs?
 For example, the tectonic plates of the global economic order of the past 50 years have already been shifting and the pandemic only hastened these changes.
 President-elect of the United States of America, Joe Biden will have to heed some of these signs as he leads America back to a moral, sane place and works out the legacy he intends leaving behind.
 In his acceptance speech, he has promised to “heal"; economic policy could be a starting point.